jimmynotjim/scrollnav/README.md

 Please read the [contributing guidelines][12] and [issue tracker][5] before starting on code.

-In order to build and test scrollNav.js, you'll need to install its dev dependencies ($ npm install) and have grunt-cli installed ($ npm install -g grunt-cli).
+In order to build and test scrollNav.js, you'll need to install its dev dependencies ($ npm install) and have grunt-cli globally installed ($ npm install -g grunt-cli).
 Below is an overview of the available Grunt tasks that'll be useful in development.

 * grunt jshint – Runs source and test files through JSHint.
 * grunt qunit – Runs the test suite with PhantomJS.